SSWConsulting/SSW.Rules.Content/rules/how-to-easily-start-a-react-project/rule.md

 ![Figure: The framework options with Vite](vite-pick.png)

-4. Then, select the "Typescript" variant from the list
+4. Then, select the "TypeScript" variant from the list

 ![Figure: The variant options with Vite](vite-pick-typescript.png)